Skip to content

 ./hst_autocompile.sh --hestia --install '~localsrc'

-5. Reload the page in your browser to see your changes
+4. Reload the page in your browser to see the change

 INFO

 A backup is created each time the Hestia build script is run.
-If you run this a lot it can fill up your VM's disk space.
+If you run this often it can fill up your VM's disk space.
 You can delete the backups by running rm -rf /root/hst_backups as root user on the VM.

 Running automated tests